- Testing Services

 - Identification of optimum blowing point for purity assessment in Seashore paspalum (Paspalum vaginatum).

-- Development of Uniform Blowing Procedure (UP) for tall fescue.
-Research involved finding the optimum blowing point for this crop by visual examination of caryopsis siize and by germination.
-Then, Master Calibration Samples (MCS) of proven uniformity were developed, which was used to run a national referee to test the uniformity and time saving achieved with this method.
+- Researched the possibility of a uniform Blowing Procedure (UBP) for tall fescue.
+Research involved finding the optimum blowing point for this crop by visual examination of caryopsis size and by germination.
+Then, Master Calibration Samples (MCS) of proven uniformity were developed, which was used to run a national referee to test the uniformity and time saved with this method.

 Interests and opportunities for new projects